H1ghBre4k3r/swarm-simulation/README.md

 		"y": 0.5
 	},
-	"radius": 0.015, // radius of this participant "safezone": 0.005, // radius of the safezone around this participant "vmax": 0.0005, // maximum velocity of this participant "target": {
+	"radius": 0.015, // radius of this participant "stddev": 0.005, // radius of the stddev around this participant "vmax": 0.0005, // maximum velocity of this participant "target": {
 		// coordinates of the target of this participant